Authentication

 c.SetBasicAuth("user", "passwd")

-SetBasicAuth is the shortcut: it builds a BasicAuth and parks it on the client so every request from that point gets the header.
-NewBasicAuth returns the value if you'd rather scope it per-request via Request.Auth.
+SetBasicAuth is the shortcut.
+It builds a BasicAuth and parks it on the client so every request from that point gets the header.
+NewBasicAuth returns the value when you want to scope it per-request via Request.Auth.

 Bearer